-Care of the patient after the return of spontaneous circulation (ROSC) requires close attention

-After a resuscitation, debriefing for lay rescuers, EMS providers, and hospital-based healthcare workers may be beneficial to support their mental health and well-being. to oxygenation, blood pressure control, evaluation for percutaneous coronary intervention, temperature control, and multimodal neuroprognostication.
+Care of the patient after the return of spontaneous circulation (ROSC) requires close attention to oxygenation, blood pressure control, evaluation for percutaneous coronary intervention, temperature control, and multimodal neuroprognostication.
 Because recovery from cardiac arrest continues long after the initial hospitalization, patients should have formal assessment and support for their physical, cognitive, and psychosocial needs.